-Instead, CPU cost is dominated by the movement of payload data.
-As indicated in Figure 2, the data to be transferred crosses the system's memory bus at least two times on its way from the host memory to the network card (the same happens symmetrically on the receiver side2).
+Instead, CPU cost is dominated by moving the payload data.
+As indicated in Figure 2, the data to be transferred crosses the system's memory bus at least two times on its way from the host memory to the network card (the same happens symmetrically on the receiver side).
 In reality, the enforcement of process isolation mechanisms by the operating system kernel usually even requires three or more crossings of the memory bus.